 But August was also a significant marker elsewhere.
 The same (July 31) weekend brought significant expansion in UK/Ireland (22% to 45%) and Spain (69% to 82%) in time for the releases of Russell Crowe thriller UNHINGED and Spanish comedy FATHER THERE IS ONLY ONE 2, respectively.
 Austria’s biggest circuit Cineplex re-opened Aug.
 5).

-At the start of August only 48% of global theaters were open by market share.
-By the end of the month it had topped 70%.
+At the start of August, only 48% of global theatres were open by market share.
+By the end of the month, it had topped 70%.
 Gower Street currently estimates 74% of cinemas are open by market share globally, although the number had been as high as 79%.

 Markets’ ability to build consumer confidence and find attractive titles to offer audiences, especially in the wake of the post-TENET absence of most Hollywood titles, has also differed.